You can buy life insurance for your grandparents to cover their end-of-life expenses.

 Term life insurance

 A term policy is a life insurance plan that will expire after a predefined period of time.
 It might last a certain number of years (such as 5, 10, or 15) or until a certain age (such as 70, 75, or 80).
+After the policy expires, you no longer have insurance.

-However, some companies (such as AARP life insurance or Globe Life Insurance) have monthly premiums that increase over time.
+Some term life insurance plans have a fixed cost.
+However, some companies (such as AARP life insurance or Globe Life insurance) have monthly premiums that increase every five years.

 Generally speaking, nearly all term life coverage will expire at or around age 80.